LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Interactions/integrations.md

 * Rich format
 * Plain text format

-“Rich format” automatic rendering uses a carousel and includes rich elements of the article's content, namely, the image URL and content URL.
+“Rich format” uses a carousel and includes rich elements of the article's content, namely, the image URL and content URL.
 The output looks like this:

 <img style="width:500px" src="img/ConvoBuilder/knowledge_ai_rich.png">